Celestial Atlas

 A pair of spiral galaxies in Draco

-PGC 61782: Apparent size 2.1 by 0.3 arcmin.
-PGC 61780: Apparent size 0.3 by 0.3 arcmin.
+Physical Information: PGC 61782: Apparent size 2.1 by 0.3? arcmin.
+PGC 61780: Apparent size 0.3 by 0.3? arcmin.
 PGC 61780 recessional velocity = 4655 km/sec.
 PGC 61782 recessional velocity = 4393 km/sec.
 The difference is within the normal range of peculiar (non-Hubble expansion) velocities, so the galaxies are probably a physical pair.
-PGC 61780 is much smaller and fainter than PGC 61782, so its existence had little if anything to do with Swift's observation; but since it is a physical pair with the larger galaxy, it seems appropriate to list it as part of NGC 6636.
+PGC 61780 is much smaller and fainter than PGC 61782, so its existence had little if anything to do with Swift's observation; but since it is a physical pair with the larger galaxy, it is often listed as if a part of NGC 6636.

 DSS image of region near spiral galaxy NGC 6636 and its smaller companion, spiral galaxy PGC 61780